Body of missing UPenn student Blaze Bernstein found in California park

 Authorities had been searching for 19-year-old Blaze Bernstein for days when his body was found Tuesday afternoon in brush surrounding a neighborhood park in the Foothill Ranch area of the city of Lake Forest, the Orange County sheriff's department said in a statement.

 Bernstein, who was home visiting his family, was last seen around 11 p.m. on Jan.
 2 while entering Borrego Park.
-Authorities have said witnesses said Bernstein met up with a friend and the two drove there, and he got out of the vehicle and went into the park.
+Witnesses said Bernstein met up with a friend and the two drove there, and he got out of the vehicle and went into the park, authorities said.

 Related: Authorities end search in wilderness area for UPenn student